ReaverAUTh/espx1/README.md

 make all
 ./prod-cons <p> <q>
 ```
-Replase the values <p> and <q> with the producer and consumer threads you want to use respectively.
+Replace the values p and q with the producer and consumer threads you want to use respectively.
 For example,

 ```
 ./prod-cons 2 3